Linerre/Arch/README.md

 Linux, Vim, and LaTeX.

 I want to benefit from Arch Linux because:
-1. it is a good starting point for learning linux.
+1. it is a good starting point for learning Linux.
 2. ~~Trying out new features.~~ (Should explain what kind of new features?)
 3. I'd like to switch to Linux and use it as my daily driver.
 4. I'd like to move towards a more independent lifestyle.